Ashwin surpasses Harbhajan for Test wickets in India, now only behind Kumble | Sports-Games

 Senior off-spinner Ravichandran Ashwin on Sunday surpassed Harbhajan Singh to become the second highest wicket-taker in Tests played in India.

 Ashwin got past Harbhajan, who took 265 wickets in India at an average of 28.76, by dismissing Ben Stokes with a perfect off-spinner on the second day of the second Test against England here.
-Ashwin's 266 wickets at home have come at an average of 22.67.
+Overall, Ashwin has so far taken 391 wickets from 76 Tests at an impressive average of 25.26.
+The 34-year-old seasoned campaigner has picked five wickets in an innings a staggering 29 times and 10-wicket hauls seven times, with a best innings figures of 7/59 and match return of 13/140.
+Ashwin's 266 wickets at home has come at an average of 22.67.
 Spin legend Anil Kumble is the leading wicket-taker in Tests in India with 350 scalps at an average of 24.88.
-Kumble is also India's leading wicket-taker in Tests with 619 scalps to his game.
+Kumble is also India's leading wicket-takers in Tests with 619 scalps to his game.

 Harbhajan is third in the overall standings with 417 wickets and Ashwin, who is inching towards the 400-mark, is fourth.
 The legendary Kapil Dev is second with 434 wickets.